 National Leadership Program, Winter 2020 – Spring 2021

-Alex Howard is an Entertainment Media Fellow in RespectAbility’s National Leadership Program for Winter 2020.
+Alex Howard was an Entertainment Media Fellow in RespectAbility’s National Leadership Program for Winter 2020 and Spring 2021.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.